ABOUT US

 ABOUT OUR FOUNDER

 Diane Nishigaya MacGillivray is Senior Vice President for University Advancement at Northeastern University, where she steers the University Advancement team that works closely with university leadership to develop and execute fundraising strategies that fuel the university’s momentum.
-After coming to Northeastern, she implemented a strategic restructuring of the fundraising operation from a centralized model to a more effective hybrid structure and oversaw the creation of new initiatives such as the parent giving program, innovative alumni engagement programs, and Women Who Empower—a university-wide initiative grounded in the belief that diverse and inclusive communities empower a better world.
+After coming to Northeastern, she implemented a strategic restructuring of the fundraising operation from a centralized model to a more effective hybrid structure and oversaw the creation of new initiatives such as the parent giving program, innovative alumni engagement programs, and Women Who Empower—a university-wide initiative grounded in the belief that communities of belonging empower a better world.
 Women Who Empower advances this mission through its entrepreneurship initiative, scholarships, mentorship, events and more.

 Prior to joining Northeastern in 2007, MacGillivray was senior associate dean for Advancement in the College of Letters, Arts and Sciences at the University of Southern California (USC).
 MacGillivray holds a bachelor’s degree from Boston University and a master’s in 19th century British history from USC.